Barry Blanchard

-Climbing accomplishments
+Climbing career

 Blanchard was born in Calgary, Alberta, Canada.
-He first came to note in 1983 with the first ascent of Andromeda Strain on Mount Andromeda in Alberta, Canada with David Cheesmond and Tim Friesen.
+He first came to note in 1983 with the first ascent of Andromeda Strain (5.11a, WI4, M6) on Mount Andromeda in Alberta, Canada with David Cheesmond and Tim Friesen.
 In 1984, he climbed the North Spur of Rakaposhi, Pakistan with Dave Cheesmond and Kevin Doyle.
 With David Cheesmond, he climbed the North Pillar of North Twin, Alberta in 1985.
 Rather than resting on his laurels, he has continued to push the limits of alpinism since, including eight trips to Asia to climb in the Himalayas and Karakoram.

-Guiding career
+Other career

 Blanchard has been involved with Yamnuska Mountain Adventures since its inception in the late 1970s.
 Blanchard is an internationally certified UIAGM mountain guide.

 He helped in the making of Hollywood climbing movies including K2, Cliffhanger and Vertical Limit.

+He was appointed to the Order of Canada in 2024.

+Personal life

 He lives in Canmore, Alberta, with his wife Catherine Mulvihill whom he met on a Mount Everest expedition in 1994, and their family.